CANIS-NAU/QIResourceResilienceDB/README.md

 First double check that you have updated git to the code you want to deploy, are "use"-ing the correct Firebase project, and that you configured your environment file.
 Then, all you need to do is `firebase deploy --only hosting`. ("hosting" refers to the web hosting component of Firebase.)
 If all goes well, this will build the flutter site and then deploy the contents.
 (You may need to do a complete refresh in your browser to see the changes.)

+### Testing

+Flutter provides packages for unit, widget and integration testing.
+All tests and relevant files are located withing the 'test' directory.

+#### Widget Testing
+Widget testing is primarily done by verifying the presence of widgets within the build tree.
+This can be done either by text or by key.
+Widget tests are located within the directory 'test/widget'.
+Widget tests can be run either in VS Code's debugging mode or via the CLI.
+For testing via the CLI, use the command: `flutter test` followed by the location of the testing file.
+For example:
+>`flutter test test/widget/custom_text_field_test.dart`

+For additional help see the [widget testing documentation](https://docs.flutter.dev/cookbook/testing/widget/introduction).

+#### Integration Testing
+Integration testing is similar to widget testing in that you searching for widgets in the build tree but with simulation of user actions.
+This is accomplished through the use of several methods of the WidgetTester class such as `.tap()`.
+To setup integration testing download chromedriver according to the instructions [here](https://docs.flutter.dev/cookbook/testing/integration/introduction).<br>

+>**Note:** This will require the user to at least have Node.js v18.
+It is recommended to have nvm to assist with installations of Node.<br>

+Before starting integration testing run the command:

+>`chromedriver --port=4444`

+Once chrome driver is started use the command:

+>`flutter drive --driver=test/test_driver/integration_test.dart --target=path/to/test/file -d chrome`

+Set the target to the path of testing file you would like to run.
+This will run the tests in a chrome browser.
+In order to run the tests headless replace 'chrome' with 'web-server'.
+For additional help see flutter's [integration testing documentation](https://docs.flutter.dev/testing/integration-tests#test-in-a-web-browser).

 ## Run Web App Locally
 > Once the installation is complete:
 > 1) Clone or download the repository.